 Although the body of Toxoplasma gondii consists of only one cell, the organism has a complex structure and behavior.
 T. gondii is very well adapted for life as a parasite.
-It lives inside a cell of another organism, which is known as a host cell, and absorbs nutrients from this cell.
+It lives inside a cell of another organism, which is known as a host cell, and absorbs nutrients from this host.
 The parasite takes only a few seconds to enter the host cell.

 The primary host of the parasite is a wild or domestic cat.
 The cat is called the "primary" host because the parasite undergoes sexual reproduction inside the cat's body.
 Rodents (especially rats and mice), humans, birds, and other warm-blooded animals are said to be intermediate hosts of the parasite.
 The parasite undergoes asexual reproduction in the intermediate host's body.
 The parasite moves from its primary host to an intermediate one and then back to its primary host to complete its life cycle.

 The Toxoplasma parasite has a complex life cycle that involves four stages—the oocyst, the sporozoite, the tachyzoite, and the bradyzoite.
 The sequence of events in the life cycle is described below.